Analysis: How the Seahawks’ draft picks could work in the new-look defensive line

 The makeover doesn’t come without some cost.
 Mayowa has a dead cap hit this year of $2.25 million, Hyder $1.7 million and Dunlap $1.4 million, meaning Seattle will essentially pay those three a combined $5.35 million this year not to play.

-Schneider said last month the team could still bring back Dunlap, whose release from the team was listed as a June 1 designation, meaning his contract — and $5.1 million in cap savings — doesn’t come off the books until June 2.
+Schneider said last month that the team could still bring back Dunlap, whose release from the team was listed as a June 1 designation, meaning his contract — and $5.1 million in cap savings — doesn’t come off the books until June 2.

-But that was before Seattle drafted Mafe and Smith, moves that may, for now, solidify the pass rush group the Seahawks will take into training camp.
+But that was before Seattle drafted Mafe and Smith, moves that might, for now, solidify the pass rush group the Seahawks will take into training camp.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.